DataDog/hiring-engineers/answers.md

 ```
 pip install datadog
 ````
-To be able to run this commant it is essential that pip is installed. if it is not installed there will be the error:
+To be able to run this command it is essential that pip is installed. if it is not installed there will be the error:
 -> -bash: pip: command not found